 A picture paints a thousand words and your profile headshot is no exception.
 Serving as your calling card on LinkedIn, it’s how people form their first impression of you.
-Pick the right profile picture.
 Make sure it’s a recent photo of yourself where your face takes up around 60% of it.
 A great tip would be to wear what you’d like to wear to work and of course, wear a friendly smile!

 How you list your skills on your LinkedIn profile will affect how you appear in search results.
-In order to appear in your desired search results, you must ensure that your skills reflect your strengths in your industry.
-One great tip would be to make use of the “pushpin” tool on the skills section, where you can pin the top three skills to accompany your profile in search results.
-Be sure to include both major industry skills as well as job title-specific skills.
+In order to appear in your desired search results, you must ensure that your skills reflect the ones employers in your industry are looking for.

 5. Showcase your passion for learning

 Been busy upskilling to make yourself a more desirable candidate?
 Make sure to show it off by listing it under your accomplishments.
 Especially if those skills match the top skills employers were looking for in 2020.

 Go here to learn how to add courses to your profile